 - Inspect the rubber door seal of your front load washer for mold and mildew.
 Be sure to pull back the seal to examine the hidden crevices.
 To clean, mix 1 cup of liquid chlorine bleach with 1 gallon of warm water.
 Moisten a clean white cloth with the bleach water solution and wipe down the seal to remove any mold and mildew.
 Allow the solution to remain on the seal for five minutes, then wipe down the door seal with a clean, dry white cloth.

 - Check hose quality: Hoses from years ago were made of rubber and susceptible to breaks after years of use.
 Newer hoses are reinforced and more durable.
 Take a little time to look at your hoses to ensure that they’re in good shape and avoid a water disaster that’s more common than you think.

 - Make sure your lint trap is clean.
 As a test, take your trap to the sink and run water into it.
 If the water does not freely flow through the screen, it needs to be scrubbed.
 Scrub with dish soap and water with a toothbrush to make sure air can properly flow through.
 Keeping the screen free of lint and fabric softener film can prevent fires and decrease dry time, which can lower your energy bill.

 - Check your vents.
 Make sure the flapper on your exterior vent is not held open by excess lint buildup.
 If the flapper does not close tight, a bird can open the flap with its beak and head inside to nest.

 - Vacuum around, behind, and between the washer and dryer.

-Cleaning and maintaining your appliances may take a little time, but it will add years to the life of your appliances, making it completely worth it.
+Cleaning and maintaining your appliances may take a little time, but will add years to the life of your appliances, making it completely worth it.
 And remember, if you have an appliance repair or service need, the Friedman’s Appliances factory-trained and certified service team is available Monday through Friday.
 Give us a call at 865-693-4344 to schedule an appointment.